Larry Abia

-Larry Abia Sila (born 8 August 1993) is a Spanish-born Equatoguinean professional basketball player who plays for LEB Plata club CP La Roda and the Equatorial Guinea national team.
+Larry Abia Sila (born 8 August 1993) is a professional basketball player who plays for LEB Plata club CP La Roda.
+Born in Spain, he plays for the Equatorial Guinea national team.

-Profile and personal life
+Personal life

 Abia was born in Valencia to Equatoguinean Bubi parents.
 He is a cousin of former handballer Davis Davis.

 Professional career

 Abia is a product of Valencia Basket.
 Later, he played for Básquet Coruña.

 International career

 Abia joined the Equatorial Guinea national basketball team in January 2020.
 He had previously competed for Spain at under–20 level.